OBSL vs Cube¶

 TL;DR¶

-- Cube wins on: pre-aggregations (its flagship feature — materialized rollups with refresh, partitioning, and lambda strategies), a Postgres-wire SQL API with the broadest BI-tool compatibility today, GraphQL alongside REST, first-class multi-tenancy and row-level security via
+- Cube wins on: pre-aggregations (its flagship feature — materialized rollups with refresh, partitioning, and lambda strategies), GraphQL alongside REST, first-class multi-tenancy and row-level security via

 query_rewrite+ JWT security contexts, Twig templating for dynamic models, and the broadest data-source portfolio of the OSS semantic layers. - OBSL wins on: richer modeling topologies (multi-rooted DAG with named secondary join paths) where Cube assumes single-rooted cubes plus combining